radian-software/straight.el/README.md

   uncouth. `package.el` aggressively inserts a call to `package-initialize` into the init-file if it is not already present, whenever any package management operation is performed.
+* `straight.el` has a profile system that allows users of someone else's Emacs configuration to manage an additional subset of packages, or to overriding upstream package configuration, without forking the upstream. `package.el` has no such concept.
 * `straight.el` is developed openly on GitHub, using a modern [issue tracker][issues] and continuous integration from [Travis CI][travis-build].
 It welcomes contributions of any